A Bright Beacon of Success and Hope

 One wonders if a book that has been showered with praise by Nobel laureate Amartya Sen, former Irish president and High Commissioner for Human Rights Mary Robinson and former US president Bill Clinton needs to be reviewed again.
 Yet this acclaim may well be an expression of relief from a sector that has been the target of much scepticism and is hungry for some positive news.
 Ian Smillie’s Freedom from Want delivers that and more.
 Its tone and style inspire hope in the reader.

 The book tells the captivating story of the Bangladeshi NGO BRAC (Building Resources Across Communities).
 Founded in 1972 by Fazle Hasan Abed, BRAC now has at least 57,000 branches in countries such as Uganda, Afghanistan and Pakistan.
+Freedom from Want is an account of the organization, which through trial and error and a high dose of perseverance discovered what Smillie calls ‘the fallacies in standard approaches to community development’.

 Already in the early 1970s, BRAC realized that development was not about ‘getting bigger’, but about ‘how to make things different’, and how to change the patterns of power distribution that keep the poor poor.
 At a time when ‘gender’ was anything but a buzzword, BRAC decided to focus on the economic empowerment of women.
 It did so by launching, in 1975, a sustainable agriculture project based on poultry farming.
 By 1992, the project involved 1.9 million women, and had managed to establish commercial and social linkages that connected the local activities to the wider national economy, and introduced women to the experience of making real profits.